BatuCanGD/Sorcerer-Showdown/README.md

 ## 🧩 Adding Custom Content

-### There are now two ways to expand the roster: writing a native C++ class for unique mechanics, or using the JSON system for quick, data-driven characters.
+There are two ways to expand the roster: writing a **native C++ class** for full control over AI behaviour and unique mechanics, or dropping a **`characters.json`** file in the same directory as the executable for quick, data-driven characters.

+---

-## 1. Native C++ Characters:
+## 1. Native C++ Characters

 ### ➕ New Character

 Pick your base class: